typpos/fractorium/Data/BuildGuideQtCreator.md

-#Build Guide for Fractorium Using MSVC2013 or Qt Creator (64 bit)
+#Build Guide For Visual Studio 2013 or Qt Creator
 ##Tools

 ###git